Fast Radio Bursts from non-resonant Alfv\'en waves and synchrotron maser emission in the magnetar wind: Model

 As can be seen in Fig. \ref{fig:modes}, the slow extraordinary mode has positive growth in regions of $k\gtrsim\Omega/c$, corresponding to emission frequencies of $\omega_m > 0.9\Omega$ (see the dispersion relation presented in Fig. \ref{fig:ox} and the results for $\omega_m$ in Fig. \ref{fig:growth_tempb} and \ref{fig:growth_magb}).
 In contrast, the O-mode favours growth at lower frequencies of $\omega_m\sim0.55-0.6\Omega$, which corresponds to resonance ellipses of greater radii in momentum space (see the factors of $\frac{n\Omega}{\omega_r}$ in Eq. \ref{eq:resel}).
 This implies that O-mode growth is most efficient when the waves resonate with particles of higher momenta.
 As the ordinary mode has a lower cutoff at $\omega/\Omega=\omega_p/\Omega\sim\sigma^{-1/2}$, the growth rate of the O-mode is reduced at lower magnetisations of $\sigma\lesssim5$, resulting in the mode becoming less dominant in this region of the parameter space, as can be seen in Fig. \ref{fig:growth_maga}.
 For both the O and X-modes, the normalised growth rate ($\Gamma_i/\Omega$) decreases with increasing magnetisation for $\sigma\gtrsim 10$ due to the decreasing number density, as can be seen in Fig. \ref{fig:growth_maga}.
 The growth rate also decreases as the temperature increases due to the increased width of the distribution (and resulting overlap of modes), as well as the lower gradients.
 In all cases, modes propagating perpendicularly to the background magnetic field show the highest growth rates, as seen in similar non-relativistic scenarios \citep{Zhao2013}.

 For perpendicular propagation, the electric field of an ordinary mode wave is parallel to $\mathbf{B}$.
 As such, its behaviour only depends on the parallel element of the dispersion relation (i.e. the $Q_{zz}$ terms in $\Lambda_{zz}$ in Eq. \ref{eq:lambda}).
 This term is proportional to $p_\parallel^2$.
 As a result, the O-mode primarily extracts energy from the 'arms' of the crescent distribution because of the larger parallel momentum in this region, leading to lower emission frequencies due to relativistic effects.
+This dependence also leads to the reduction of growth rates at lower magnetisations, as the increasing value of the lower frequency cutoff prevents resonance between particles with large $p_\parallel$ values and O-mode waves.
 Furthermore, as the magnitude of this term depends on the spread of the distribution in the parallel direction, it becomes relatively weaker at low temperatures.
 As can be seen in Fig. \ref{fig:dis}, the width of the population distribution does not change substantially in the parallel direction due to the non-resonant interaction.
-In contrast, the perpendicular momentum increases dramatically.
-The perpendicular momentum of the particles at $\eta=1$ is dominated by the energy gained from the Alfv\'en waves rather than the initial thermal energy.
-As the X-mode waves have electric field perpendicular to $\mathbf{B}$, they depend only on the $\Lambda_{yy}$ term in Eq. \ref{eq:aplambda}\footnote{The convention $k_y=0$ has been used throughout Appendix A, hence why the X-mode wave only depends on $\Lambda_{yy}$ and not $\Lambda_{xx}$.}.
-As this term is proportional to $p_\perp^2$, this results in a relative strengthening of the X-mode relative to the O-mode at lower temperatures.
-This can be seen in Fig. \ref{fig:growth_maga}, where the growth rates become comparable at $\theta\sim10^{-3}$.